Joonsey/joonsey.github.io/README.md

 ## How I work or approach projects

-I usually find something that piqued my interest as I see it's either interesting or would be overall helpfull with something, then try do research to find different approaches to make a suiteable program.
+I usually find something that piqued my interest as I see it's either interesting or would be overall helpful with something, then try do research to find different approaches to make a suiteable program.
 I am very comfortable picking up new modules and finding proper documentation as I'm very comfortable with Python syntax.

 I usually like to work really hard on something in one sitting, don't usually take a lot of breaks.
 Prefer to do alot of work at once to not miss or forget something.
 Don't like to sit and wait for something while doing nothing.